Hogster/BPS/README.md

 ## What it does:

 BLE Positioning System (BPS) continues on the great work by [@agittins](https://github.com/agittins) and his [Bermuda](https://github.com/agittins/bermuda).
-Based on Bermudas ability to, in near-realtime, estimate distance to an ESPHome devices running bluetooth_proxy BPS can leverage this information and by trilaterate give a precise position.
+Based on Bermudas ability to, in near-realtime, estimate distance to ESPHome devices running bluetooth_proxy BPS can leverage this information and by trilaterate give a precise position.

 By placing the location of the bluetooth devices as well as defining specific zones, BPS can show:
 - Where exactly a device is located on a floorplan (like a GPS on a map)
 - Determine which floor you are currently on.
-Gives the ability to automate for changing floor.
+Gives the ability to automate when changing floor.
-- Determine which zone a device is currently in.
+- Determine which zone (Kitchen, Bedroom etc.) a device is currently in.
 Gives the ability to automate based on specific devices entering or leaving a zone.

 This is done for all devices you track with Bermuda so you can track different persons or objects and automate based on this.

-For my specific purpose I use Sonoff NS Panels in all rooms of my house which I run esphome on.
+For my specific purpose I Sonoff NS Panels in all rooms of my house which I run esphome on.
 This together with other stationary bluetooth proxies I have good coverage to do trilataration.

 Bermuda aims to let you track any bluetooth device, and have Homeassistant tell you where in your house that device is.
 The only extra hardware you need are esp32 devices running esphome that act as bluetooth proxies.
 Alternatively, Shelly Plus devices can also perform this function.